wayne530/docker-python-flask/README.md

 ## Rebuilding the `app` container

-You'll need to rebuild the app container if you modify anything `Dockerfile.app` or `requirements.txt`, such as adding new Python dependencies for your all.
+You'll need to rebuild the app container if you modify anything in `Dockerfile.app` or `requirements.txt`, such as adding new Python dependencies.
 To do this:

 1. Stop the running app container: `docker compose stop app`
 2. Rebuild: `docker compose build`